dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 318    PART 4  Communicating with Your Users

-In this example, which is also available on this book’s website, the three charts are on a sheet named Charts.
+In this example, which is also available on this book's website, the three charts are on a sheet named Charts.
 The Previous and Next buttons determine which chart to

 display, and this chart number is stored as a Public variable named ChartNum,